uesleibros/wasabi/README.md

 Wasabi is a VBA module designed to make WebSocket and TCP communication simple, predictable, and practical, bringing an experience similar to [socket.io](https://socket.io) in Node.js entirely within the Office ecosystem.
 It is a single, self-contained `.bas` file that compiles seamlessly on 32-bit and 64-bit Office hosts, from Windows XP to Windows 11.

-Beyond basic WebSocket messaging, Wasabi bundles an MQTT 3.1.1 client, NTLM/Kerberos proxy authentication, RTT latency measurement, fine-grained TLS certificate control, a pluggable middleware pipeline, and `permessage-deflate` compression (RFC 7692), all without mandatory external dependencies.
+Beyond basic WebSocket messaging, Wasabi bundles an MQTT client with full **MQTT 5 extensions** (User Properties, Reason Codes, metadata handling), NTLM/Kerberos proxy authentication, RTT latency measurement, fine-grained TLS certificate control, a pluggable middleware pipeline, and a **pluggable compression architecture** — all without mandatory external dependencies.

 ## Roadmap